EnyxRB/Holography-Modelling-Tool/README.md

 # Holography-Modelling-Tool
-My tool designed for creation, manipulation and exporting of holograms in Expression2 (Art of Holography)
+My Expression2 tool designed for creation, manipulation and exporting of holograms.

 **Watch the Video Guide Here:**